Today, the House of Lords Public Services Committee published its report, “A critical juncture for public services: lessons from COVID-19."

 Mencap provided written evidence to the Committee and responds to the findings in the report.

 “We are not surprised that the House of Lords Public Services Committee found that disabled people are one of the groups of people hit the hardest during the pandemic.
-Many people with a learning disability have seen cuts to their social care support, and are finding it even more difficult than usual, to access healthcare.
+Many people with a learning disability have seen cuts Cuts are when there is less money to pay for things like clubs and support. to their social care Social care means the services that give care and support to people who need it. support, and are finding it even more difficult than usual, to access healthcare.
 Shockingly, people with a learning disability are 3-4 times more likely to die of COVID-19 than the general population, as revealed today by Public Health England.

 “Carers have been going above and beyond in this crisis, risking their lives and creatively providing support to keep people safe and well.
 But they are stretched way beyond their capacity.
 In addition, many learning disability services have been left firefighting rather than being able to meet people’s needs before they reach crisis point.

-Read the full report by the House of Lords Public Services Committee online here: https://committees. parliament .uk/committee/430/public-services-committee/news/123559/lessons-from-covid19-major-report-on-public-services-launched/
+Read the full report by the House of Lords Public Services Committee online here: https://committees. parliament Parliament is a group of people who make laws and check what the government is doing. .uk/committee/430/public-services-committee/news/123559/lessons-from-covid19-major-report-on-public-services-launched/

 - Ends –